Browsing: Vincent Heeringa

 Narrative’s Vincent Heeringa on why shares, clicks and likes are bad yardsticks for marketers and how social sharing is the equivalent of casual sex.

 This month Idealog magazine published its 60th edition.
-A decade in publishing is an achievement worth celebrating—especially this decade—and co-founder Vincent Heeringa is certainly stopping to smell the rosé.
-But he also knows things need to change.
-Here's his manifesto for the next ten years—and he believes the rules also apply to media in general.
+A decade in publishing is an achievement worth celebrating—especially this decade—but co-founder Vincent Heeringa knows things need to keep changing if it’s to last another ten.
+Here’s his manifesto for the next ten years—and he believes the rules also apply to media in general.

 NZRetail magazine is nearing its 70th year in publication, but the grandest dame in Kiwi retail news has lost none of her pizzazz.
 And it’s just emerged from a rebranding with a bigger format, perfect binding, a bi-monthly publishing schedule and a long-awaited online arm, The Register.